your ultimate smoke detectors GUIDE

 If an actual test is not recommended, how then does one verify if the sensors are functional?

-This is the reason why it is important to only purchase and install smoke alarms that are certified in compliance to either EN 14604 (European standard) or UL 217 (American standard) or AS 3786 (Australian standard).
+This is the reason why it is important to only purchase and install smoke detectors that are certified in compliance to either EN 14604 (European standard) or UL 217 (American standard) or AS 3786 (Australian standard).

 - To verify that there is still power to the alarm circuitry.